andreacorra/AlpBearConnect/variables/README.md

       ```
    With the following function, if *non_forest_TCD* is *NOT* 1 (i.e. 0), then it returns 1, which is then multiplied by   percentage of cover.
 The resulting map is a Tree Cover Density (0 to 100) without non-urban and non-agricultural tree associations.

+## Elevation
+The elevation has been derived from the EU [Digital Elevation Model](https://land.copernicus.eu/imagery-in-situ/eu-dem/eu-dem-v1.1).
+All the corresponding derived variables (slope, aspect, etc) are derived with the function *terrain()* in the package [raster](https://cran.r-project.org/web/packages/raster/index.html).

+## Shrub
+The Transitional woodland-shrublands are derived in

 # EXTRA: